 Sensing Changes: Technologies, Environments and the Everyday

-cover image Our bodies are archives of sensory knowledge and laboratories in which to retool our senses and practices in response to changing circumstances.
+Our bodies are archives of sensory knowledge and laboratories in which to retool our senses and practices in response to changing circumstances.
 If global environmental changes continue at an unsettling pace, how will we make sense of the cascade of new normals, where the air, land, and water around us are no longer familiar?
 Joy Parr, one of Canada’s premier historians, tackles this question by exploring situations in the recent past when state-driven megaprojects and regulatory and environmental changes forced people to cope with radical transformations in their work and home environments.
-The construction of dams, chemical plants, nuclear reactors, and military training grounds; new patterns in seasonal rains; and developments in animal husbandry...
+The construction of dams, chemical plants, nuclear reactors, and military training grounds; new patterns in seasonal rains; and developments in animal husbandry altered the...